21st Century (Groove Coverage album)

-21st Century (known as 21st Century Digital Girl on some online stores) is the third album of the German Eurodance band Groove Coverage, released on July 7, 2006.
+21st Century (known as 21st Century Digital Girl on some online stores) is the third album of German Eurodance group Groove Coverage, released on July 7, 2006.
 It was previously available a few days earlier than expected on the German version of iTunes.
-Compared to Groove Coverage's previous albums, 7 Years and 50 Days and Covergirl, this album contains much more pop music such as "21st Century Digital Girl", "What You C is What You Get", and a rock song, titled "Rock".
+Compared to Groove Coverage's previous albums, 7 Years and 50 Days and Covergirl, this album is more pop-oriented with songs such as "21st Century Digital Girl", "What You C Is What You Get", and a rock song, titled "Rock".